zarnecki/CREDO_webcam/devel/README.md

 Parsing of input arguments, some more optimization and minor changes in output added by AFZ.

-- credo_webcam_14_8.py
+- **credo_webcam_19_8.py**

+Current code version.
+Recent developments:

-Version with the simple user interface in the terminal window.
+- Simple user interface in the terminal window added.
 Allows to set observer's position (latitude, longitude) and select input device (or file).
 More options still to come.
+- Simple check for poorly covered camera lenses: stops the program if too many events detected.